DataStax-Academy/Spring-boot-todo-app/README.md

 Let's insert some test data:

-Locate the test CRUDWithAstraTest.java

-Again, this is in the test source folder.
+Locate the test CRUDWithAstraTest.java in the test source folder.

-This one also implements the public interface for Task.

 Inspect the test code where we insert the data: